BlueBrain/circuit-build/doc/source/faq.rst

 Thus the environment created is isolated (to some degree); and replacing some module with a dev version is only a matter of changing absolute path to this module in your local copy of ``circuit-build`` (please look for ``MODULES`` mapping there).

 With a few exceptions, normally we are using Spack-based archive modules deployed at BB5.
-For better traceability, absolute path to the module(s) used is dumped to each phase log (for those phases where we keep logs).
+For better traceability, MODULEPATH and list of modules loaded is dumped to each phase log (for those phases where we keep logs).

 Troubleshooting
 ---------------